 This was further confirmed by the Japanese business daily, although they kept it hush about their sources.
 They said that Toyota may use the tech in one of its minivan models and that Uber CEO Khosrowshahi has met with the Japanese executives in the USA this week.

 Toyota is developing automated driving systems on its own and has confirmed that it is open to collaborating with other companies.
-Their objective is to bring new mobility techs to the market via these collaborations.
+Through these collaborations, their objective is to bring new mobility techs to the market.

 The Japanese automaker is also an investor in Uber.
 It even offers flexible vehicle leasing terms for the drivers of the American automaker.
 However, there’s no info revealed on the size of Toyota’s stake in Uber.